 EDUC 6240 - African American Education in the United States

 Explores development of schooling for African Americans in the U.S..
 Emphasizes historical and contemporary struggles of this group in their quest to access meaningful educational opportunities.
 Examines how social, economic, political, and judicial action defined and organized policy and practice for this group.
-EDUC 4240 and 6240 are identical courses.
+Degree credit not granted for EDUC 4240 and 6240.